XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 *⁵ Values rounded to a String value.
 Ex: 42069 will be rounded to 42k*

 You can use these variables in Lioranboard how ever you want.
-Show them in OBS via a text source, make advanced calculations with the numbers so you can calculate percentages and make that show in OBS.
+Show them in OBS via a text source, make advanced calculations with the numbers and many more stuff and things.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDUxOTI1NzEyLC0xOTQ3MTM0NjY1LDE0OT
+eyJoaXN0b3J5IjpbLTY3NDc1MDYxMyw0NTE5MjU3MTIsLTE5ND
-Y4OTQ3NjEsMjExMDEyMTc3MSwxMjgzMDI2OTQ3LC0xOTQ3MTM0
+cxMzQ2NjUsMTQ5Njg5NDc2MSwyMTEwMTIxNzcxLDEyODMwMjY5
-NjY1LDUxMTQ3NDMyNSwxMTUwOTE3MjIsLTEwMjQ4NzIwNzIsMT
+NDcsLTE5NDcxMzQ2NjUsNTExNDc0MzI1LDExNTA5MTcyMiwtMT
-k0MDEwODY1MSw4MzcxMzU2NjIsNTQ4ODc1NjcwLC01NTA5NjE4
+AyNDg3MjA3MiwxOTQwMTA4NjUxLDgzNzEzNTY2Miw1NDg4NzU2
-NDAsLTE0NTAxNzM2MjIsLTEzNzc2NzgzNTYsMTY1MDE5ODgzOC
+NzAsLTU1MDk2MTg0MCwtMTQ1MDE3MzYyMiwtMTM3NzY3ODM1Ni
-wtMTA3NTAzNjI3MywtNzU4MTM1ODE1LC05ODgxNTM1ODUsLTEw
+wxNjUwMTk4ODM4LC0xMDc1MDM2MjczLC03NTgxMzU4MTUsLTk4
-NTAyMzAzNDldfQ==
+ODE1MzU4NV19
 -->